CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05A-HOL-Power-Apps-in-Teams.md

    ![](images/M05/p5p4.png)

 ### Task 2: Create an app

+In this task you will, open Power Apps inside Teams, select the Central IT team, and create a new app

 1. From the left navigation pane, click on **Apps (1)**, search for **Power Apps (2)** then select **Open (3)**.